Editor’s Note: This study was originally published in August 2018.

 10. Cheyenne, WY

 Cheyenne rounds out our top 10.
-This was another metro area where your home investment was safe from wild price fluctuations.
-The metro saw no significant declines in home value over any 10-year period.
+This was another metro area where your home investment was relatively safe from wild price fluctuations.
+Our data shows that the metro saw no significant declines in home value over any 10-year period.
 Cheyenne fell just short of the cities ranked above it due to returns that were closer to the 25-year average.
 From 1993 to 2017, the median home increased in value by 171%.

 Data and Methodology